,

 French is taught to all children throughout the school.
 At Pannal, we aim to develop speaking and listening skills, and lay the foundations for future study and transition.
 French is introduced at Key Stage 1 through songs, rhymes and games.
 It is taught weekly throughout Key Stage 2 in a fun and enjoyable way.
 Topics are interesting and relevant, and engage and stimulate learning.
 The children learn both the language and the culture of France and other European countries.
 Each year we embrace this by marking European Day of Languages with a whole school themed day.

 Lessons meet the needs of the children in listening and speaking skills at Lower Key Stage 2.
 As the children progress to Upper Key Stage 2, they learn to read and write in French and speak with more confidence, thus preparing them for the transition to secondary school.
+The children will also receive some Spanish teaching in preparation for languages at High school.

 At Pannal, we work closely with a cluster of primary and secondary schools to share good practice, and meet the needs of transition from Key Stage 2 to Key Stage 3.
-We also take part annually in a ‘Celebration of Languages’ with other primary schools at Harrogate Grammar School.
-We have established a 3 school link for our Year 5 children to appreciate different school environments.

 We consider carefully the resources we use with our children in order to ensure we are promoting positive images of other cultures and traditions and not reinforcing stereotypes.